graodopao/minigames.rs/README.md

 # portfolio.rs
-Short Rust personal projects, compiled in a single project
+Short Rust personal game projects, made to learn the language, compiled in a single project